Meat and alternatives

 Essential information to rememberMeat and alternatives are rich in iron.
 They are among the first foods you should introduce to your baby.

 This food group is made up of foods that are rich in proteins: meat, poultry, fish, and alternatives such as legumes, tofu, and eggs.
-Because they are rich in iron, they are among the first foods you should introduce to your baby.
+Since they’re also rich in iron, they’re among the first foods you should offer.

 Meat and poultry